amos-kibet/toolbox/frontend/CSS/Grid.md

 }
 ```

-Next, assign each letter in your grid are template to an element within your grid using the `grid-area` property.
+Next, assign each letter in your grid area template to an element within your grid using the `grid-area` property.

 ```CSS
 header {